levante-framework/levante_translations/README_WEB_AUTH.md

 ## Security Notes

-- Crowdin email authentication does NOT require a password
+- Crowdin username authentication does NOT require a password
-- Email verification is done server-side via Crowdin API
+- Username verification is done server-side via Crowdin API
 - No sensitive data is exposed to the client
 - All API endpoints use CORS headers appropriately